 Instructional Design & Development

-The study of instructional design and development includes the study of learning theory and trends in educational technology, instructional design principles, universal design and usability for effective design, development, and delivery of learning materials across a wide range of learning environments.
+The study of instructional design and development includes the study of learning theory and trends in educational technology, instructional design principles, universal design and usability for effective design, development, and delivery of learning experiences across a wide range of learning environments.

 RequirementsHours